 All entering students (Biology, Physics, MSc and direct entry PhD) participate in the Rotations program.
 First year students should have been informed of their first rotation supervisors during the summer.
-Students will choose the supervisor for their second rotation after the Geneva Park Rotations Market and will be able to choose their third rotation during the course of their second rotation.
+Students will choose the supervisor for their second rotation after the MBP Retreat and will be able to choose their third rotation during their second rotation.
 Students must be present in the lab for the duration of each rotation.